nason/nason.github.io/contents/copy/about.md

-### Particles & Waves is the personal site of Michael Nason

-> “I love connecting the dots between different aspects of development.
-I learned Rails for a personal project and found it easy to draw similarities to Node.js and Express, as well as the JavaScript environment I’m most familiar with.”
+## Code

 I have been programming for as long as I can remember.
 My first experience with code involved a 5.25" floppy disk (the actual, floppy kind) on a Tandy PC.

+I love connecting the dots between different aspects of development.
+I find that Web development hits a sweet spot for me, and requires me to constantly learn and improve.

+## Previously

 The focus of my higher education was the influence of technology on human evolution in terms of biology (specifically neurobiology) and society over the last ~150,000 years.

-I still took courses in Computer Science and studied the daily interactions we have with technology.
+My coursework was primarily in Computer Science, Biology and Anthropology.

-I founded a company, [Zip Eyewear](http://www.zipeyewear.com), to bring new technology to a market that desperately needed change.
+After school I founded a company, [Zip Eyewear](http://www.zipeyewear.com), to bring new technology to a market that desperately needed change.

-### Particles & Waves
+## Particles & Waves

 One of the most fascinating things I've ever learned is that light exhibits properties of both particles and waves.
 I know, I know, we all learned and glossed over that tidbit in high school science..